openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Geography

-**Deprecated:** see the new [Geography API](/geography#transition-from-policy) to understand the transistion away from this endpoint, and how to support both in a MDS 1.x.0 release.
+**Deprecated:** see the new [Geography API](/geography#transition-from-policy) to understand the transition away from this endpoint, and how to support both in a MDS 1.x.0 release.

 | Name             | Type      | Required / Optional | Description                                                                         |
 | ---------------- | --------- | --- | ----------------------------------------------------------------------------------- |